-From our vantage point we had already seen a buffalo in the river bed, a rhino on the far bank and a lioness hiding behind the reeds on the opposite bank.
-As we watched she stalked across the sandy bed towards some zebra.
+From our high vantage point we had already seen a buffalo in the sandy river bed, a rhino on the far bank and a lioness hiding behind the reeds on the opposite bank.
+As we watched she stalked across the wide river bed towards some zebra.
 She lay down and waited once she was on the near bank.
-A few more lionesses and a lion walked across the sandy bed to our left, crouching and flanking the zebra, who panicked and dashed off straight towards the first lioness.
+A few more lionesses and a lion walked across the sand to our left, crouching and flanking the zebra, who panicked and dashed off straight towards the first lioness.
 She pounced in a cloud of dust and she and her target disappeared behind the thorn bush.
 We strained to see what happened.
 Did they get their lunch?

 After a while they all walked out looking a bit disgusted with themselves.
-So no.
+So no, probably not.

 While scanning with my telescope I took a good look at the rhino and called out excitedly to the rest.
 Hey, come and look!
-It’s uBhejane, not another white rhino like the many we have seen.
-We all had a good look and confirmed the jizz and the hooked lip of the rarely-seen black rhino.
-What a fortunate sighting!
+It’s uBhejane, not another white rhino like the many we’ve seen.
+We all had a good look and confirmed the jizz and the hooked lip of the rarely-seen ‘black’ rhino.
+What a sighting!

-Scoping well left of the river up an adjacent valley I noticed baboons in two sycamore figs. Suddenly they started barking and swearing and a magnificent leopard appeared in view, staring up into the tree above him.
+Scoping well left of the river up an adjacent valley I noticed baboons in two sycamore figs, the mfolosi tree that give the river and the park its name.
+Suddenly they started barking and swearing in fluent baboon-vloek, and a magnificent leopard appeared in view, staring up into the tree above him.
 I got the scope on him and called the others.
 He was most obliging and waited till all nine of us, including the two rangers had a good look before flicking his long tail and bounding up the tree, to increased pandemonium from the residents.
-We heard loud shrieks and then much barking and I watched for a long while to see if I could spot the leopard again.
-But we never found out if he had got his lunch either.
-So far we could only confirm that our lunch was ready, that we definitely ate ours, and that it was delicious.
+We heard loud shrieks, even ruder words and then much barking and squealing.
+I watched for a long while to see if I could spot the leopard again.
+But we didn’t find out if he got his lunch either.